labmonkey/volume-steps-control/Readme.md

 # Volume Steps Control

 Simple python scripts that allow you to change default sound devices and the volume increment/decrement.
-All of it is done by using the wonderful [Sound Volume Command Line](https://www.nirsoft.net/utils/sound_volume_command_line.html) and [Sound Volume View](https://www.nirsoft.net/utils/sound_volume_view.html) tools.
-The pyton scripts are simply acting as a wrapper that executes the tools with your predefined settings.

 ## Scripts

-In all my scripts you will have to modify the path to the svcl executable:

-`exePath="%userprofile%\\svcl-x64\\svcl.exe"`
+### list-devices.py

+This is a very simple script that just prints the names of your audio devices and processes that use sound.
+Use those names in other scripts.

+There is also a special, virtual device called "DefaultRenderDevice" that you can use.
+This will simply allow you to change volume of whatever is the currently default audio device (For example headphones or speakers)

 ### change-volume-steps.py